Checkout

 They read or check products and reviews, and look at the picture, all of which increase curiosity. after that Add to Cart is the indication to initiate the checkout process.

-Some best practices you should follow to optimize your checkout page are as follows.
-With that, konigles Shopify Checkout Optimizer understands your AOV, which products are getting discarded or abandoned at checkout, and which products are getting bought together and send alerts to your team to close high-value abandoned checkouts.
+Some best practices you should follow to optimize checkout process are as follows.
+With that, konigles Shopify Checkout Optimizer understands your AOV, which products are getting discarded or abandoned at checkout, and which products are getting bought together and sends alerts to your team to close high-value abandoned checkouts.

 2. Provide different shipping methods.